 Get Your Wool Ready To Spin In The Grease shows you how to work with an unwashed fleece.

 You can wash a raw fleece yourself.
 You have the option to wash in smaller sections, like half a pound or so at a time or to wash a larger part of the fleece, up to the whole fleece, at once.

 I have trouble getting the whole fleece to dry, since I usually wash them during the humid summer, but washing and drying smaller sections is fast and easy.

 Raw wool is worth $0.25-$150 per fleece

-There is a huge range of wool prices, commercial fleeces from normal medium wooled production sheep are currently worthless, by that I mean we pay $5 for shearing and get $0.25 per fleece when they are sold.
+There is a huge range of wool prices, commercial fleeces from normal medium wooled production sheep are worthless, by that I mean we pay $5 for shearing and get $0.25 per fleece when it’s sold.

 For any farmers raising wool sheep for wool, they are getting significantly more money per fleece.
 And rightly so, this is just supply and demand establishing a higher price for a good that folks want.

 Depending upon how popular the breed is, how nice the specific fleece is and color prices of raw fleeces are anywhere from $75-150 for the whole fleece.

 Some folks sell partial fleeces, which will generally be for higher priced fleeces.